 A complete brake job will include replacing:

 Brake calipers are pretty reliable but they can stick, and the bleed nipples are often rusted solid.
 This makes a simple brake bleeding job impossible and the only solution is to replace the whole caliper.

 Old cars usually have calipers at the front and drums at the rear.
 Calipers are a lot easier to work on than drum brakes.
 The drum brake set up has lots of springs and clips and a brake cylinder to actuate the brakes.
 The cylinders are prone to leaking.

-Anti lock brakes have been fitted to high end cars since the mid 80s, so depending on how old your classic is, you may have a modulator fitted.
-It’s the heart and brain of the the system.
-They don’t tend to give much trouble, brake lines to and from the modulator may be corroded, depending where the modulator is located.
+Anti lock brakes have been fitted to high-end cars since the mid-80s, so depending on how old your classic is, you may have a modulator fitted.
+It’s the heart and brain of the system.
+They don’t tend to give much trouble, brake lines to and from the modulator may be corroded, depending on where the modulator is located.

-Master cylinders are pretty durable too, however old age can cause the seals to leak.
-The brake servo is the large black disk shaped cylinder behind the master cylinder and it’s job is to assist help apply brake pressure when needed.
+Master cylinders are pretty durable too, however, old age can cause the seals to leak.
+The brake servo is the large black disk-shaped cylinder behind the master cylinder and its job is to assist help to apply brake pressure when needed.
 The servo has a diaphragm inside and the rubber as you can imagine perishes with age.
-The servo is a solid state unit.
+A servo is a solid-state unit.